Trino (SQL query engine): Architecture

-Trino adheres to the ANSI SQL standard and includes various parts of the following ANSI specifications: SQL-92, SQL:1999, SQL:2003, SQL:2008, SQL:2011, SQL:2016.
+Trino adheres to the ANSI SQL standard and includes various parts of the following ANSI specifications: SQL-92, SQL:1999, SQL:2003, SQL:2008, SQL:2011, SQL:2016, SQL:2023.

 Trino supports the separation of compute and storage and may be deployed both on-premises and in the cloud.

 Trino has a Distributed computing MPP architecture.
 Trino first distributes work over multiple workers by running ad-hoc partitioning operations or relying on existing partitions in the data of the underlying data store.
 Once this data has reached the worker, the data is processed over pipelined operators carried out on multiple threads.